greenelab/deep-review/sections/05_treat.md

-effectively and specifically affect the activity of a target, such as a kinase, protein-protein interaction, or broader cellular phenotype.  `TODO: clarify desired outputs, what will be done with the top-ranked hits, one vs multiple hits, abandoning lead compounds` This screening process can serve as the first step in the long drug discovery pipeline, where novel chemicals are pursued for their ability to inhibit or enhance disease-relevant biological mechanisms.
+effectively and specifically affect the activity of a target, such as a kinase, protein-protein interaction, or broader cellular phenotype.  `TODO: clarify desired outputs, what will be done with the top-ranked hits, one vs multiple hits, abandoning lead compounds` This screening process can serve as one of the first step in the long drug discovery pipeline, where novel chemicals are pursued for their ability to inhibit or enhance disease-relevant biological mechanisms.
 The appeal of machine learning in this domain is the need to improve the efficiency of the initial high-throughput screens such that sufficient candidate active compounds can be identified without exhaustively screening libraries of hundreds of thousands or millions of chemicals.  `TODO: is the sufficient number target dependent?` This task has been treated variously as a classification, regression, or ranking problem.
 In reality, it does not fit neatly into any of those categories.
 An ideal algorithm will rank a sufficient number of active compounds before the inactives, but the rankings of actives relative to other actives and inactives are less important [@tag:Swamidass2009_irv]. `TODO: can improve this first attempt at an intro by reviewing more existing literature on the topic` `TODO: check which other existing reviews should be referenced`

 Here we primarily focus on ligand-based approaches that train on chemicals' features without requiring prior knowledge of the target, as opposed to